Send a Memo or Update a Storyboard

 --wiki-root No Override wiki root directory (default: auto-detected from project root)

-If --from is omitted and LIBEVAL_AGENT_PROFILE is not set, the command exits with an error.
+If --from is omitted the command exits with an error before writing anything.

 The marker contract